gfabricante/ERT_Project/README.md

   - a header file defining all of the used constants
   - calculateConstants();
 - The variables selected to be extracted from function_j() are independent from our inputs (f, fp, and fptilde)
   - This allows us to declare and define our variables once, rather than repeatedly for each iteration of our nested loop, resulting in a minimized number of calcuations
+- After we made the appropriate changes, the new code had an elapsed time of 205.84 seconds

+***note:*** There were some conflicting issues with GPROF and Mac OS so as a result, we were forced to take more "archaic" approaches to quantitate our benchmarks.

 ### 2. Coordinate_Transformation